 As a child, my older sister never wanted me around.
 When she was 3.5 years old and my Mother went in to labour with me, my sister was given a chaperone, a pack of chiclets and a colouring book while in the hospital waiting room waiting for me to arrive.
 She remembers thinking ‘Why can’t I just be in the room?
 Why are they excluding me?’.
 So she sort of made it her mission to make sure I knew she didn’t want me around.
 She shared with me once that the first time she held me she was not in admiration rather disgust, she couldn’t wait to give me back and she wanted nothing to do with me.
 Later she would go on to try to convince me that I was adopted.
 She pried my fingers off of a ladder to our playhouse so that I couldn’t join her and my cousin.
 We argued and fought like cats and dogs constantly.
 It wasn’t until I was 14 and her 17 that we sort of became actual friends.
 Then she went off to college.

 We moved around a lot, I went to 9 different schools growing up.
 If I wanted friends I had to learn how to make them.
 Sometimes I think this meant sacrificing or not looking at all of who I was, who I am.
 I never really put ‘roots’ down anywhere with no where really to call ‘home’.
-Throw in being a lifelong vegetarian and I was definitely an outcast at times.
+Throw in being a lifelong vegetarian, a white girl with a Japanese middle name and I was definitely an outcast at times.

-One of the unique values I bring to the world is intelligence, innovation and success, unconventionally to the world that thinks too acclaimed for academia.
+One of the unique values I bring to the world is intelligence, innovation and success and I do this unconventionally.
+Particularly to a world that is highly acclaimed toward academia.
 That’s a fancy way of saying I fucking sucked in the conventional school system.
-And not because I’m stupid.
-I think I am a rather intelligent individual actually.
-And I never did post-secondary education.
-I barely graduated high school, although I received a high school diploma my way of acquiring it is different that anyone I’ve ever met.
+And not because I’m stupid or not ‘book-smart’.
+I am actually an extremely intelligent individual despite not having attended post-secondary education.
+I barely even graduated high school, although I did received a high school diploma.
+My way of acquiring such is different that anyone I’ve ever met.
 At the age of 16, in grade 10 I failed school miserably.
-I was snorting speed and shooting whiskey in the bathroom before 1st period at just after 7 in the morning.
+I was snorting speed up my nose and shooting whiskey in the bathroom before 1st period at just after 7 in the morning.
 I walked around graphic design class so drunk I almost fell over.
 I hated school.
 So I convinced my parents to let me work with an educational consultant and move to Mexico by myself for grade 11, at 16 years old.
-This educational consultant was on the board of a high school in California so granted high school credits for classes taken abroad or self-taught.
+This educational consultant was on the board of a high school in California.
+He granted me high school credits for classes taken abroad or self-taught.
 So I took off early September of 1998 and went to San Miguel de Allende, MX for 11 months by myself.
 I took photography, silversmithing, Spanish and homeschooled myself in my English, Math & Science.
-I did the same thing the following year on the Island of Kauai - working part time at a smoothy stand and barely doing my studies on the side.
-I did graduate, I got a diploma from a school I had never even set foot in.
-I started working right away out of high school and by the age of 20 I had incorporated my own business and was running a group of sales people in door-to-door sales making almost 6 figures at 20 years old.
+I did the same thing the following year on the Island of Kauai - working part time at a smoothie stand and barely doing my studies on the side.
+I did graduate, I got a high school diploma from a school I had never even set foot in before.
+I started working right away out of high school and by the age of 20 I had incorporated my own business and was running a group of sales people in door-to-door sales making almost 6 figures annually at 20 years old.
 I went door-to-door for over 3 years.
-What I bring to the world through these unique experiences and upbringing is that you can be unconventional and still be successful.
+What I bring to the world through these unique experiences is that you can be unconventional and still be successful.
 Success doesn’t have a formula or a postal code or hair colour.
 What I bring uniquely to the world is the possibility that you can do something in a way that no one else has and it can work.
 It’s got to be genuine, it’s got to be resonant and it can work!

-If you found your way here and you read all this way.
-We definitely need to have a conversation.
+If you found your way here and you read all this way, THANK YOU!
+And that means, we definitely need to have a conversation.